Chapters > Chapters > Chapter 4 – The Case for the Prosecution Final

 Twenty officers guarded the courtroom.
 Judge Roan, an experienced and able jurist, who had served as the presiding judge in almost all of the murder trials in the Stone Mountain area, was determined that strict decorum would be observed inside his courtroom.
 Although various accounts tell that the words "Hang the Jew" * were shouted by the crowd outside, jurors, bailiffs, clerks, and court officials claimed that there were no disturbances or crowd noises until the verdict was announced.

-Was "Hang the Jew"or "we'll hang you" shouted by the crowds?
+Was "Hang the Jew "or "we'll hang you" shouted by the crowds?
+Did the Atlanta newspapers emphasize sensationalism over facts with "Yellow Journalism"?

 July 2021 Phagan Family Position Paper: